felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 The rebased commits are different from the original ones and they will have different hashes.
 Why?
-The rebased commits have different parent commits, and this is enough to change their hashes.
-If we also had to fix conflicts during the rebase, the commit contents will also be different.
+The rebased commits have different parent commits, and this is enough to change their hashes; if we also fixed conflicts during the rebase, the commit contents will be different and also affect the hash.

 Now if we switch `HEAD` to `master` and try to merge it with `feature2`, a fast forward will do!
+The repository history is kept linear.

 ### Keeping Feature Branches Up-To-Date With the Main Branch

 When developing a big feature on a separate branch, it's wise to ensure our code is up-to-date with the main branch of the project, otherwise we run the risk of working on top of a stale version of the code base.
 One way to stay up-to-date is by frequently merging the main branch into the feature branch:

 ![](frequent_merges.svg){style="display:block; margin: auto;"}